darkrenaissance/darkfi/doc/src/architecture/overview.md

 which is also home to tools such as our P2P [irc](../misc/ircd.md) and P2P task manager [tau](../misc/tau.md).

+**ZK smart contracts:** Anonymous applications on DarkFi run on proofs that enforce an order of operations.
+We call these zero-knowledge smart contracts.
+Anonymous transactions on DarkFi is possible due to the interplay of two contracts, mint and burn (see the [sapling payment scheme](../zkas/examples/sapling.md)).
+Using the same method, we can define advanced applications.

 **zkas:** zkas is the compiler used to compile zk smart contracts in its respective assembly-like language.
 The "assembly" part was chosen as it's the bare primitives needed for zk proofs, so later on the language can be expanded with higher-level syntax.
-Its underlying zero-knowledge proof system is Halo2.

-**ZK contracts:** Anonymous applications on DarkFi run on proofs that enforce an order of operations.
-We call these zero-knowledge contracts.
-Anonymous transactions on DarkFi is possible due to the interplay of two contracts, mint and burn (see the [sapling payment scheme](../zkas/examples/sapling.md)).
-Using the same method, we can define advanced applications.
+Zkas enables developers to compile and inspect contracts.

+**zkVM:** DarkFi's zkVM executes the binaries produced by zkas.
+The zkVM aims to be a general-purpose zkSNARK virtual machine that empowers developers to quickly prototype and debug zk contracts.
+It uses a trustless zero-knowledge proof system called Halo2 with no trusted setup.